jadjz/pddcat/README.md

                         be combined with -w, -ts, -td to display paths with modifiers. terminates the program nonetheless

-config:
+config options:
   -s path, --source path
-                        downloads dir where files are matched & moved from -d path, --dest path  archive dir where directories with model names are created & files moved to
+                        set downloads dir where files are matched & moved from -d path, --dest path  set archive dir where directories with model names are created & files moved to

 temporary path: